brandonchaffee/arbitria/docs/mod-appendix.rst

 Description         | Array of ``GMs3`` used to store all modifications created.
 A modification is
                     | referenced by ID which corresponds to its position in ``modifications``.
 These IDs
-                    | increment with the creation of modifiction as they get appended to ``modifications``.
+                    | increment with the creation of modification as they get appended to ``modifications``.

 Type                ``Modification[]``, from **GMs3**
 ================    ====================================================